Five ways to get help with your 401(k)

 5. Do not opt out of auto-enrollment

 The majority of people will still do nothing but that may a savvy option.
-Financial Engine’s Jones says some companies are making workers re-enroll in 401(k) plans to get them to diversify.
-Typically, employees will be placed in a target-date fund based on their age if they do not opt out.
+Financial Engine’s Jones says some companies are making workers re-enroll in 401(k) plans and defaulting them into managed accounts to get them to diversify.

 “When we do that, about 60 percent of population will stay in these programs,” says Jones.
 About 15 percent of active investors will opt out because they are already getting advice.